TJtech1210/cloud-cost-estimator/README.md

 # Cloud Cost Estimator 💸☁️

 A beginner-friendly Python tool that estimates monthly AWS cloud costs based on EC2, S3, and Lambda usage.
-Built as part of my Python learning journey to reinforce logic, modular programming, and real-world cloud scenarios.
+Built as part of my Python learning journey to reinforce logic, modular programming, real-world cloud scenarios, and now with an interactive **colorful UI**!

 ## 🔧 Features